anonymity01/Picture-News-Collection/README.md

 # Picture News Collection

-Dataset for paper: Picture News Collection: A Dataset for Automatic Thumbnail Selection from Picture News ( Published at WISE2019 conference).
+Dataset for paper: Picture News Collection: A Dataset for Automatic Thumbnail Selection from Picture News (Published at International Conference on Web Information Systems Engineering 2019).

 The Picture News Collection 0.1 version can be publicly available online at https://pan.baidu.com/s/1coR2p19l_xCpJTD7n5opIA .